8 Easy Ways to Prevent Vision Problems

 You make dozens of healthy choices every day.
 You buckle your seatbelt.
 Track your steps.
 Choose a side salad over fries.

-But what was the last time you thought about doing something good for your eyes, like booking an eye exam?
+But when was the last time you thought about doing something good for your eyes, like booking an eye exam?

 Good vision is something most of us take for granted, notes Stephanie Hubbard, O.D., an optometrist with Crystal Clear Eye Associates located inside America's Best Contacts & Eyeglasses in Sarasota, Fla.
 “Many eye problems are preventable, but most of us aren't thinking long term when we go about our days," she says.